Website Terms & Conditions and General Terms & Conditions

 Booking in person

-The ticket office at the circus is open to callers on each day of our visit.
+The Ticket Office at the circus is open to callers on each day of our visit.

-We welcome payments by cash or debit card, Contactless payments and Apple pay.
+We welcome payments by cash or debit card, contactless payments and Apple Pay.

 Online booking is available at all times at our website: www.zippos.co.uk

-You will receive an email ticket and may go straight to the Big top to have your ticket codes scanned.
+You will receive an email ticket and may go straight to the big top to have your ticket codes scanned.

 A booking fee will be charged per ticket by SEE Tickets.

-Refunds, exchanges and re-sales
+Refunds, Exchanges and Re-sales

 Circus tickets entitle the purchaser to enter the circus, subject to the Manager's discretion.
-Zippos Circus does not permit the trading or re-sale of tickets once purchased.
-After purchase, circus tickets have no separate monetary value.

 We regret we are unable to make refunds for tickets once they have been paid for.
 Tickets purchased at our on-site ticket office can, however, be returned for re-sale and an administration charge of 50p is charged where tickets are successfully sold.
 Zippos Circus reserves the right to sell its own tickets first.
 This does not affect your statutory rights.